-Hi All, Requesting your advice on the below matter;
+Hi all, Requesting your advice on the matter below:

-We have onboarded five employees and their probation period was 90 days which ended on 13th October.
-They were kept under review for the rest of this month and informed them the same (no letter initiated since it was under review).
-We have almost reached a decision as some of them will be kept under extended probation and others would be terminated from service since there are serious performance and behavior issues.
+We have onboarded five employees, and their probation period was 90 days, which ended on 13th October.
+They were kept under review for the rest of this month and were informed of the same (no letter was initiated since it was under review).
+We have almost reached a decision as some of them will be kept under an extended probation, and others would be terminated from service due to serious performance and behavior issues.

 2. During your probation, your services can be terminated without assigning any reason with one month's notice or gross salary in lieu of notice on either side.